Shashiyadav187/NodeSocketIOTest/README.markdown

 ## NodeSocketIOTest

-This is a simple web page I whipped up using [node.js](http://nodejs.org/), the [socket.io](http://socket.io/) library, and [Skeleton](http://getskeleton.com) boilerplate.
+This is a simple web page I whipped up using [node.js](http://nodejs.org/), the [socket.io](http://socket.io/) library, the [Express](http://expressjs.com) framework, and [Skeleton](http://getskeleton.com) boilerplate.
 The server pushes its current process information to the web browser once per second, and the browser displays it.

 Here is how to set it up on a server and run it.
 It is assumed that git, Node, and npm are already set up, and that the firewall will allow connections to port 3000.